 What if my federal refund isn't enough to cover my TurboTax fees?

-To take advantage of our Refund Processing Service, your IRS refund must be sufficient to cover your prep fees, fees for any additional products and services, and applicable sales tax.
+To use the Pay With Your Refund option, your IRS refund amount must be sufficient to cover your prep fees, fees for any additional products and services, and applicable sales tax.

 In addition, by clicking the "I Agree" button below, you electronically sign and authorize Intuit (through its third party processor) to debit the TurboTax Fees, Additional Products and Services Purchased and any applicable sales tax from your bank account number identified in the Agreement below, in the event that you do not receive a tax refund that is sufficient to pay for them.